segabl/pd2-sh-complements/README.md

 - ECM Jammer
   - Feedback interval 1.5s → 1s
+  - Recharge time 4 min → 3 min

+*Tweaking regular ECM feedback should make them more useful for loud gameplay, considering the heavy point investment needed.*
-*This is a small adjustment to make feedback between Pocket ECM and regular ECM more consistent.*
+*The change to the interval is a small adjustment to make feedback between Pocket ECM and regular ECM consistent.*